nyu-hfoss-project/owura82-blog/about.md

 permalink: /about/
 ---

-Some information about you!

-Testing: Hello, My name is Owura and this is my blog!

-### More Information

-A place to include any other types of information that you'd like to include about yourself.
+Hello,

+My name is Owura and I am a computer science student at NYU.
+I am currently working on getting involved with Open Source Software (specifically that of the humanitarian variety) and I hope to use this blog as means of tracking my progress as I move along.